 Gridded Emissions Data

 Emissions data from the CEDS Project for use in CMIP6 historical and preindustrial control runs is being distributed through the Earth System Grid Federation (ESGF).
 Please see the README file available below before using this data.
 Note that revisions to gridded data listed below changed only spatial allocation within countries – CEDS emissions by country and sector remained at the values originally released in v2016-07-26 (v2017-05-18 for CO2 and CH4).

-- August 2017: We have released a “rough cut” extension of CH4 emissions between1850 and 1970 (in decadal increments) for models that require CH4 emissions over all years.
+- August 2017: We have released a “rough cut” extension of CH4 emissions between1850 and 1970 (in decadal increments) for experiments that require CH4 emissions over all years.
 This data is on ESGF and is labeled as supplemental-data (ver.
 2017-05-18).

 - May 2017: *** IMPORTANT *** revised gridded data (ver.
 2017-05-18) were published that corrected some errors in the previous gridded data (ver.
 2016-06-18, and 2016-07-26, see README and analysis of difference between the new and old data sets at: https://goo.gl/tGrc27).
 The new release also included CO2 emissions (all years) and CH4 emissions (from 1970 forward).